 Every year many companies either developing eCommerce projects or operating play an interesting game: the hottest trends prediction.
 And this year UKAD gladly takes part too and presents its list of the hottest trends in eCommerce-2020!
 We hope, this list will be useful for everyone reading it.

-As soon as eCommerce and related areas are the most rapid growing industries, it's crucial to meet trends, but setting trends is even better.
-We outlined the most interesting tendencies both from technical and financial sides and also some wow-trends, which look funny but fascinating.
-Some of emerging trends in eCommerce are easy to implement and requires just a voluntary decision, as soon as other needs quite a huge investment.
+As soon as eCommerce and related areas are the most rapidly growing industries, it's crucial to meet trends, but setting trends is even better.
+We outlined the most interesting tendencies both from technical and financial sides and also some wow trends, which look funny but fascinating.
+Some of the emerging trends in eCommerce are easy to implement and requires just a voluntary decision, as soon as other needs quite a huge investment.
 So, it's easy to plan the implementation for the whole year long and start to benefit immediately.

 Why trends are important?